-It is possible to roll over an UGMA/UTMA account into a 529 college savings plan.
+It is possible to transfer an UGMA/UTMA account into a 529 college savings plan.
 Such accounts, also know as Custodial 529 plans, allow you to take advantage of the tax benefits offered by 529 plans.
 However, there are certain conditions:

 - The beneficiary must remain the same.
-You cannot change to a new beneficiary when transferring to a 529 plan.
+The custodian cannot change to a new beneficiary when transferring to a 529 plan.

-- You don’t gain control of the 529 account.
+- The custodian doesn’t gain control of the 529 account.
 The child remains the owner of the account and will gain control of the assets on reaching legal age.